the responsible collection and use of personal data

 10. Individuals’ rights and how to exercise them

-International Fire Consultants Group Ltd (“IFC”, “we”, “us”, or “our”) is strongly committed to protecting personal data.
+IFC Group Ltd (“IFC”, “we”, “us”, or “our”) constituting International Fire Consultants Ltd (IFC) and IFC Certification Ltd (IFCC) is strongly committed to protecting personal data.
 This privacy statement describes why and how we collect and use personal data and provides information about individuals’ rights.
 It applies to personal data provided to us, both by individuals themselves or by others.
 We may use personal data provided to us for any of the purposes described in this privacy statement or as otherwise stated at the point of collection.

 When collecting and using personal data, our policy is to be transparent about why and how we process personal data.

 2 - What data do we collect

 As a B2B operation we only require basic personal data from individuals working for or with client companies.
 This is limited to name, title, address, contact number, contact email, company.
 In circumstances where upon invoice, personal financial details are provided by you to us, we will also store these details.

 We will use any data associated with your record, for example the type of service you received, any reasons for wanting that service, the value of the service and the success of that service, for internal processing (business analysis) and improving of our service offers.

 3 - Security - how do we protect your data